How to plan a wedding during Covid-19

 2. Invite people to watch virtually via a livestream wedding

-“Virtual Vows” wedding invitation by Paperless Post.
+Virtual Vows” wedding invitation by Paperless Post.

-If you’re inviting a small group in person, can still include your wider circle by adding a livestream component via Zoom.
+If you’re inviting a small group in person, can still include your wider circle by adding a live stream component via Zoom.
 You can always ask a tech-savvy relative (like a cousin or sibling) to be your camera person and set up the streaming link.
 Or there are plenty of options for hiring out help in this vein.

 Many companies have popped up (or pivoted from more traditional event-hosting services) to provide camera crews for Zoom weddings.
 So you won’t have to worry about the technical component of how to plan a wedding during the Coronavirus pandemic.
 Some even offer virtual hosting and DJ services, so they can make your loved ones feel like they’re part of your big day—and so the couple doesn’t have to worry about yet another component to plan and coordinate.
-You can also open up the virtual “floor” for people to share a few words for the couple—that way, a small in-person gathering can feel much larger, while still staying as safe as possible.
+You can also open up the virtual “floor” for people to share a few words with the couple—that way, a small in-person gathering can feel much larger, while still staying as safe as possible.

-These virtual wedding invitations allow you to set the time and date and include a link to the video call that will capture your ceremony (and speeches!).
+Online wedding invitations allow you to set the time and date and include a link to the video call that will capture your ceremony (and speeches!).
 During Covid-19, we’ve seen almost half of Paperless Post weddings go virtual!
 Virtual wedding invitations are being sent on average one month before the event date to an average of 150 guests.

-To make the day feel special for everyone, ask your guests to still get dressed up or even to dress according to theme.
+To make the day feel special for everyone, ask your guests to still get dressed up or even to dress according to the theme.
 A great thing about a virtual wedding component is that your guest list isn’t restricted by geography—you can invite people from all over the world to witness the ceremony.
 Since Zoom or other video-hosting sites may be unfamiliar to some guests, give instructions.
 Make sure guests download any necessary software ahead of time, sign on early, and mute themselves (unless they’re giving a toast at some point or other).

 3. Let people know you got married

-“Quadrata” and “Licensed to Wed” wedding announcements by Paperless Post.
+Quadrata” and “Licensed to Wed” wedding announcements by Paperless Post.

 Perhaps the changing state of the world made you realize that you don’t want to wait to get married—even if that means eloping with just one witness or your closest family members, without any big fanfare.
 After all, Pinterest predicts that low-key weddings are quickly becoming the next big thing.
-And with timelines for Covid safety constantly shifting, couples may prefer to get married and forget the stress of party-planning during a pandemic.
+And with timelines for Covid safety constantly shifting, couples may prefer to get married and forget the stress of party planning during a pandemic.
 Opting instead for a super-intimate backyard affair with just a few family members.
 If that’s the case for you, get the deal sealed and send an online wedding announcement to let friends and extended family know.

 This wedding announcement can still be followed by a save the date.
 (Especially if you plan to have a post-Covid wedding reception later down the line, as many couples are planning to host.)